 A Northeast U.S. Pinniped UME was declared from 2018 to 2020 based on elevated harbor and gray seal stranding numbers (mainly across Maine, New Hampshire, and Massachusetts) as well as seals testing positive for pathogens such as phocine distemper virus and avian influenza virus.
 Clinical signs were observed in seals that stranded as far south as Virginia, therefore, the UME encompassed all seal strandings from Maine to Virginia (NOAA 2020).
 Three harbor seals captured and tagged on the Eastern Shore during the 2017/2018 field season tested positive for the avian influenza virus (Costidis et al. 2019).
 This UME is no longer active and the closure of it is currently pending (NOAA 2022).
-However, another Northeast U.S. Pinniped UME was declared in 2022 based on elevated numbers of sick harbor and gray seals that were testing positive for avian influenza along the Maine coast; this UME remains active (NOAA 2023).
+However, another Northeast U.S. Pinniped UME was declared from June-July 2022 based on elevated numbers of sick harbor and gray seals that were testing positive for avian influenza along the Maine coast; this UME is now closed (NOAA 2024).
 Several of the harbor seals tagged at the Eastern Shore survey area from 2018-2022 displayed northward movements to Maine in the spring (Ampela et al. 2023).
-Therefore, both of these UMEs could be a potential reason for the observed fluctuation in count numbers across the study area from 2018 to 2022.
+Therefore, both of these UMEs could be a potential reason for the observed fluctuation in count numbers across the study area from 2018 to 2024, as impacts from UMEs (e.g., mortality of individuals from Virginia's seasonal population) could persist after summer 2022.